scottgall/fetch-rewards-backend-takehome/README.md

 # Fetch Rewards Coding Exercise - Backend Software Engineering
-This repo includes an Express.js server offering a REST API with Node.js that accepts HTTP request and returns responses based on conditions outlined later in this readme.
+An Express.js server offering a REST API with Node.js that accepts HTTP request and returns responses based on conditions outlined in the next section.

 ## Project Premise
 * There is a `user` that can have `points` in their account from various `payers`.